 - - lbs

-Originally called the Toy Spaniel, the Papillon is an old breed that has provided companionship for centuries.
-The dog was known as a toy spaniel early on as the breed was developed from the miniature spaniel.
-The name Papillon was developed in reference to the breed’s distinctive ears and mask.
+At first called the Toy Spaniel, the Papillon, which originated in France, is one of the oldest breeds of toy spaniel that has provided companionship for centuries.
+The dog was known as a toy spaniel early on as the breed was developed from the miniature spaniel and can be traced back to the early 16th century due to being featured in works of art found throughout Western Europe.
+The name Papillon was developed in reference to the breed’s distinctive ears and mask which resemble a butterfly.
 Papillon is French for butterfly.

 See all of our expert product reviews.